joshforward/feedreader/README.md

 feedreader
 ==========

 Reads &amp; displays an rss feed.
+Tested in FireFox 22, Chrome 28, and IE9.